Spanish Vowel Sounds Guide to Pronunciation

 2. English & Spanish alphabet are almost identical Except:

 The following Spanish letters & combinations of letter/vowels are exceptions.
 Meaning that the sounds they create are not what you expect them to be.
 The list is small so you can do this!! 🙂 I will also give you Spanish words that start with most of the letter/vowel combinations below for you to practice.
+Take our beginner Spanish course for professional help & feedback.
+Enjoy interactive Spanish exercises & engaging lessons!

 H= NO sound CE= S sound + e vowel LL= Y sound GUE= Hard G sound + e vowel